GMaciag/scColon/Part 0. Prerequisites/Enviroment setup and necessary packages.md

 # Trajectory and velocity analysis of scRNAseq COLON data
 ## Part 0.
 Prerequisites
-### Which packages are necessary to run this repository and how to setup them up in a coding environment
+### Which packages are necessary to run this repository and how to setup them up in a programming environment

 #### Introduction

 The whole analysis in this repository is done in Python using just a few openly available packages.
-As long as you have the necessary libraries and data in correct format, you should be able to run this pipeline in whatever way you like.
+As long as you have the necessary libraries and data in a correct format, you should be able to run this pipeline in whatever way you like.
+The section **Setting up the working environment** is for people who need to start from scratch, but don't have much experience with programming.
 Below, I am showcasing how to set up a Jupyter Notebook running in a conda environment, since that's how it was done to get the results for the publication.

 #### Packages